-I am a psychologist and clinical psychoanalyst in Melbourne offering:
+Bita Riazati is a psychologist and clinical psychoanalyst in Hawthorn / Kew Melbourne.

-- Individual consultation and treatment for children, adolescents and adults
+- Consultation and treatment for adults and children

-- Trauma counselling for asylum seekers referred by Life Without Barriers funded by the Department of Home Affairs.
+- Trauma counselling for refugees and asylum seekers (must be either self-funded, funded by the Department of Home Affairs or another agency)

 Our work and the process

-I work with individuals across the life span, couples and families who may be experiencing addictions, life crises, trauma, loss, debilitating anxiety, anger, persistent depression, panic and struggles with identity after a life changing event.
+I work with people of all ages, couples and families who may be experiencing addictions, life crises, trauma, loss, debilitating anxiety, anger, persistent depression and panic attacks.
+Moreover people may be struggling with a sense of their identities after a life changing event.
 Such events may be a career change, adoption, a miscarriage, migration, birth of a child, separation, divorce or death of a family member.
 Other concerns may relate to relationships, children’s well-being, parenting and the family.
 As a result, my desire is to support individuals suffering from a wide range of presenting issues and mental health concerns.

 - Grief and loss